 Funding part-time higher education

-Students who study part time or through distance learning often work whilst studying but loans and other sources of finance are available.
+Students who study part time often work whilst studying but loans and other sources of finance are available.

 Working while studying